karfau/as3-depending/README.md

 This should look familiar to everybody that used a modern DI library.
 Feel free to [navigate through the executable code](depending-test/src/as3/depending/examples/factory/Main.as).

-As the `Car` class is implementing `Depending` and has a constructor with no arguments as shown in *Option 1* above, there is no need to tell `Scope` how to create it.
+As the `Car` class is implementing `Depending` and has a constructor with no arguments as shown in **Option 1** above, there is no need to tell `Scope` how to create it.

-As always there are different ways to do things, so lets look at how cou could at what an implementation of `Resolver` could [look like](depending-test/src/as3/depending/examples/readme/TweetServiceResolver.as):
+As always there are different ways to do things, so lets look at how an implementation of `Resolver` could [look like](depending-test/src/as3/depending/examples/readme/TweetServiceResolver.as):

 ```ActionScript
     public class TweetServiceResolver implements Resolver {